repowise vs DeepWiki: Self-Hosted Codebase Docs That Stay Fresh

 Key Takeaways

-- DeepWiki offers a great entry point for teams looking for a quick, SaaS-based AI wiki.
+• DeepWiki is a good starting point for teams that want a quick, SaaS-based AI wiki with no setup cost.

 If you're ready to eliminate documentation debt and give your AI agents the tools they need to be effective, see what repowise generates on real repos or dive straight into the FastAPI dependency graph demo.